planetfederal/qgis-webappbuilder-plugin/docs/source/troubleshooting.rst

 * Not all style effects are supported.
 * Web App will become slow or not work well with large local layer files.
 You should use web services for publishing those layers.
+* OGC service layers that are not served by geoserver with CORS/JSONP enable will not render properly.

 Asking for help
 ---------------